NStrijbosch/hub-module-notes/docs/sensors.md

 \> Mode sensor port A: [(3,0),(2,2)]
 </span>

-Some PU sensor modes allow to affect send data to the sensor.
+Some PU sensor modes allow to send data to the sensor, e.g, to turn on LEDs.
 This can be achieved using the following

 `device.mode(mode,data)`